Army IBOLC Training Plan

-The US Army Infantry Basic Officer Leadership Course (IBLOC) is a 6-week program is specifically designed to prepare junior officers preparing for the U.S. Army IBOLC course.
-The plan includes a 1-week taper and is designed to be completed the 6 weeks directly prior to the course start week.
+The Army Infantry Basic Officer Leadership Course (IBLOC) is a 6-week program specifically designed to prepare junior officers preparing for the U.S. Army IBOLC course.
+The plan includes a 1-week taper, and is designed to be completed the 6 weeks directly prior to the course start week.

 This program gets progressively harder each week, until week 6, when the training tapers down into the start of the course.
 Don’t skip ahead!!
 The plan is designed to build upon itself.
 If you have to miss a training day, start up back where you left off.

 This training program trains for the physical expectations of a newly commissioned officer at IBOLC based on the course curriculum.
-This includes developing rucking speed, timed 5-mile run, and ACFT.
-The plan also includes an assessment based work capacity efforts, a work capacity effort designed to improve obstacle course confidence, a leg blaster progression to develop lower body strength, and chassis integrity work.
+This includes developing rucking speed, timed 5-mile run, and AFT.
+The plan also includes a assessment based work capacity efforts, a work capacity effort designed to improve obstacle course confidence, a leg blaster progression to develop lower body strength, and chassis integrity work.

-• 6 Mile Ruck for Time – 45# Ruck, 10lb Rubber Rifle, Sledge Hammer or Dumbbell, Full Cammies/Boots
+- 6 Mile Ruck for Time – 45# Ruck, 10lb Rubber Rifle, Dumbbell, or Sledge Hammer, Full Cammies/Boots

-This is Version 2 of the Plan, Updated July, 2021 and again in March 2022 to address changes to the ACFT.
+This is Version 3 of the Plan, Updated July, 2025

 We use interval training to train your run and rucking speed.
 The interval distances are shorter, and pace faster than your latest assessment pace.
 You’ll use the MTI Running Calculator and MTI Ruck Calculator to find your interval pace for the assigned distance.